 Fentanyl was first developed in 1959 and introduced in the 1960s as an intravenous anesthetic.
 It is legally manufactured and distributed in the United States.
-Licit fentanyl pharmaceutical products are diverted via theft, fraudulent prescriptions, and illicit distribution by patients, physicians, and pharmacists.
+Licit fentanyl pharmaceutical products are diverted via theft, fraudulent prescriptions, and illicit distribution by patients, physicians, nurses, physician assistants, nurse practitioners, and pharmacists.